- Interaction between bone, the neuroendocrine system and metabolism

 - Download version of the thesis without 'Dankwoord' and 'Biografie' (Chapter 10: pp. 171-173, 178).

-4. Association of single nucleotide polymorphisms in the alpha-2 adrenergic receptors with fracture risk and bone mineral density (Embargo until 15 April 2018)
+4. Association of single nucleotide polymorphisms in the alpha-2 adrenergic receptors with fracture risk and bone mineral density (Embargo up to and including 15 April 2018)

-6. The effect of eucaloric variation in dietary carbohydrate and fat ratios on bone turnover (Embargo until 15 April 2018)
+6. The effect of eucaloric variation in dietary carbohydrate and fat ratios on bone turnover (Embargo up to and including 15 April 2018)

-8. Effects of parathyroid hormone-induced increase in osteocalcin on glucose metabolism and plasma testosterone in men (Embargo until 15 April 2018)
+8. Effects of parathyroid hormone-induced increase in osteocalcin on glucose metabolism and plasma testosterone in men (Embargo up to and including 15 April 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.